fivetran/dbt_apple_store/README.md

 We highly encourage and welcome contributions to this package.
 Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!

 ## Opinionated Decisions
+In creating this package, which is meant for a wide range of use cases, we had to take opinionated stances on a few different questions we came across during development.
+We've consolidated significant choices we made in the [DECISIONLOG.md](https://github.com/fivetran/dbt_apple_store/blob/main/DECISIONLOG.md), and will continue to update as the package evolves.
+We are always open to and encourage feedback on these choices, and the package in general.

 # 🏪 Are there any resources available?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_apple_store/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).